Queen's University at Kingston

 Queen's University at Kingston, commonly known as Queen's University or simply Queen's, is a public research university in Kingston, Ontario, Canada.
 Queen's holds more than 1400 ha of land throughout Ontario and owns Herstmonceux Castle in East Sussex, England.
 Queen's is organized into eight faculties and schools.

 The Church of Scotland established Queen's College in October 1841 via a royal charter from Queen Victoria.
-The first classes, intended to prepare students for the ministry, were held 7 March 1842, with 13 students and two professors.
+The first classes, intended to prepare students for the ministry, were held 7 March 1842, with 15 students and two professors.
 In 1869, Queen's was the first Canadian university west of the Maritime provinces to admit women.
 In 1883, a women's college for medical education affiliated with Queen's University was established after male staff and students reacted with hostility to the admission of women to the university's medical classes.
 In 1912, Queen's ended its affiliation with the Presbyterian Church, and adopted its present name.
-During the mid-20th century, the university established several faculties and schools, and expanded its campus with the construction of new facilities.
+During the mid-20th century, the university established several faculties and schools and expanded its campus with the construction of new facilities.

-Queen's is a co-educational university with more than 23,000 students and over 131,000 alumni living worldwide.
-Notable alumni include government officials, academics, business leaders and 57 Rhodes Scholars.
+Queen's is a co-educational university with more than 33,842 students and over 131,000 alumni living worldwide.
+Notable alumni include government officials, academics, business leaders and 62 Rhodes Scholars.
 As of 2022, five Nobel Laureates and one Turing Award winner have been affiliated with the university.

+The university funds several magazines and journals, among which are the Queen's Quarterly that has been published since 1893.